Radko Gudas: Tampa Bay Lightning

 Gudas played his first NHL game against the Florida Panthers.
 Gudas posted three blocked shots, and two hits in 15:20 of playtime.
 During this game Gudas went to lay a hit on Panthers forward Kris Versteeg, who attempted to avoid the hit, but still collided with him.
 Versteeg wound up leaving the game with what appeared to be a right leg injury.
 It was revealed two days later that Versteeg would need to undergo season-ending knee surgery due to the collision.
 Gudas finished the remainder of the season with the Lightning, playing in 22 contests.
 He posted 2 goals, 3 assists, 38 penalty minutes and was a +3 in his first NHL season.
 Gudas rejoined the Crunch at the finish of the NHL regular season to help Syracuse Crunch in the 2013 Calder Cup playoffs.
-Gudas suffered a MCL injury during the Eastern Conference Championship series, and missed the first four games of the Calder Cup finals.
+Gudas suffered a MCL injury during the Eastern Conference championship series, and missed the first four games of the Calder Cup Finals.
 The Crunch fell to the Grand Rapids Griffins to end Gudas' AHL career.

-On Monday 6 May 2013, the Lightning announced they had signed Gudas to a 3-year contract extension.
+On 6 May 2013, the Lightning announced they had signed Gudas to a three-year contract extension.

-Gudas was thrust into a top-4 role on defense for the season, with Eric Brewer being moved to a more manageable 3rd pair role.
+Gudas was thrust into a top-4 role on defence for the season, with Eric Brewer being moved to a more manageable third pair role.
 Gudas continued to play his physical game.
 His rough and tumble in-your-face game also landed Gudas in trouble at a few points during the season.
 The biggest incident involved Florida Panthers forward Scottie Upshall squirting Gudas with a bottle of water from after he had fallen in front of the Panthers bench.
 Gudas retaliated by smashing his stick on the Panthers in frustration.
-He was ejected from the game for his actions, though the Lightning went on to win the game despite being down a defenseman.
+He was ejected from the game for his actions, though the Lightning went on to win the game despite being down a defenceman.
 Gudas also received a match penalty against the Dallas Stars on 5 March 2014, although Tampa Bay general manager Steve Yzerman announced there would not be any additional discipline from the league.
 Gudas finished his first full NHL season by playing three games in the Stanley Cup playoffs for the Lightning in a 4 game sweep by the Montreal Canadiens.

 In the 2014–15 season, on 6 January 2015, Gudas underwent arthroscopic knee surgery.
 The Lightning announced that he would be out for the remainder of the regular season.